Solo traveling in India (Tuesday, Oct 7, 2008: Delhi)

 Every problem has a solution and in each tight situation, I trust myself to find a way out.
 Situations that really test us make us realize how capable we are.
 Also, everything I survive serves as a lesson to make a more knowledgeable me in the future.
 Challenging situations offer the gift of empowerment.
 The greater the challenge, the greater the gift.

-3. Laugh… even when you’re scared shitless
+3. Laugh… even if you’re scared shitless

 Some say laughter cures many things, so laugh your ass off!
 I know it sounds stupid but try it.
 If it doesn’t cure you of fear, I promise one thing… it helps hold the tears back when you feel like crying!
 And just think- you’ll have a thrilling travel story to tell friends when you get home!